flaviozavan/n64-remote-reset/README.md

 The code is made to work with `avr-gcc`, along with `avr-libc` and `avr-binutils`.

-The `Makefile` is quite short and easily modified to take into account usual paths.
+The `Makefile` is quite short and easily modified to take into account unusual paths.

 ### Development